softace/paperclip_database/README.md

 On the console (rails 2):

-    ./script/generate paperclip_database_migration User avatar
+    ./script/generate paperclip_database User avatar

 On the console (rails 3):

-    rails generate paperclip_database_migration User avatar
+    bundle exec ./script/rails generate paperclip_database:migration User avatar

-The generated migration should be sufficient, but yo may consider adding additional code to it such as `t.timestamps` for adding standard rails timesstamps or a referential database constraint.
-If you add a refferential constraint with the option `ON DELETE CASCADE`, then you need to add the option `:cascade_deletion => true` to your paperclip `has_attached_file` declaration.
+The generated migration should be sufficient, but you may consider adding additional code to the migration such as `t.timestamps` for adding standard rails timesstamps or a referential database constraint.
+If you add a refferential constraint with the option `ON DELETE CASCADE`, then you need to add the option `:cascade_deletion => true` to your paperclip `has_attached_file` declaration to let PaperclipDatabase know that the Database takes care of it.
+Otherwise PaperclipDatabase will do the cascade deletion.

 Development
 -----------